HnG-Server-Picker/HnG-Server-Picker/README.md

    No this is not cheating, no game files are being changed.
 This application only blocks servers (IP's) using the windows firewall.
 I have not checked with the developers if this is allowed, so use at your own risk.

+6. Why do some servers say "N/A" and not give a ping reading?

+  I'm honestly not sure, but it's nothing on your end.
+The server itself simply can't be pinged so no reading can be shown.
+This happens for the Singapore and Australian servers, as well as one French and German server.

-6. I keep seeing this "Unable to ping game servers" message.
+7. I keep seeing this "Unable to ping game servers" message.
 What is going on?

    Before searching for a match you need to let H&G sync actually ping the IP's that you have unblocked.
 When H&G opens just give it a minute and it should be fine.